 Difference between FL Studio and Ableton

 The following article provides an outline for FL Studio vs Ableton.
-Fl studio is a Digital Audio Workstation that offers a graphical user interface that is specially designed for pattern based music sequencers.
+Fl Studio is a Digital Audio Workstation that offers a graphical user interface that is specially designed for pattern-based music sequencers.
 It is also used for other audio workstation programs such as Virtual Studio Technology (VST) and Audio Unit (AU) instruments.
-Fl studio is very popular among hip-hop and EDM producers and is highly used by them.
+Fl Studio is very popular among hip-hop and EDM producers and is highly used by them.
 Ableton is also a Digital Audio Workstation, but it is specially designed as an instrument that is most suited to live performances and a successful tool for composing, recording, arranging, mixing, and mastering live performances.
-It is mainly used by the DJs and turntablists because it has a set of controls that have been used for beat matching, crossfading, and other different effects.
+It is mainly used by DJs and turntablists because it has a set of controls that have been used for beat matching, crossfading, and other different effects.

 After having a quick introduction to both software let us start our discussion on what are the differences between them.

 - When you first time open Ableton you will notice its user interface is a little bit unfamiliar in comparison to other digital audio workstations.
 It has an acclaimed session view, which you can understand as the workflow of a non-linear style.
 When you open Fl Studio by default you will have a semi-blank canvas on the working screen, a mixer at the center, a step sequencer, and one more thing there which is the browser on the left side.
 This type of user interface allows you to work in the fastest way.